wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - The `MCPError` class is used for raising errors with a specific status and message.
 - This pattern ensures that errors are always returned as status+message dicts, not raw exceptions.
 - Strict TDD was followed for error handling: failing tests, then implementation, then passing tests.

+### journal/add-reflection Handler Contract (Engineering Spec)
+- The handler expects a request dict with two required fields:
+  - `reflection` (str): The reflection text to add.
+  - `date` (str): The ISO date string (YYYY-MM-DD) for the journal file.
+- The response is a dict with:
+  - `status`: "success" or "error"
+  - `file_path`: Path to the updated journal file (if successful)
+  - `error`: Error message if status is "error"
+- All errors are handled via the `handle_mcp_error` decorator, ensuring structured error responses (never raw exceptions).
+- Strict TDD is enforced: failing tests for required fields and error handling precede implementation.